 St Kitts and Nevis

-Located between the Atlantic Ocean and the Caribbean sea, this dual-island country is known for its beautiful beaches, lush green rainforests, exciting hiking trails, and awe-inspiring mountains.
-In addition to the serene surroundings, the nation also offers tax incentives, lifetime dual citizenship, and visa-free travel to more than 140 countries (Including the important Schengen area, United Kingdom, Hong Kong, Singapore and Russia) to passport holders.
+First up on our list is St Kitts and Nevis.
+Located between the Atlantic Ocean and the Caribbean Sea, this dual-island country is known for its beautiful beaches, lush green rainforests, exciting hiking trails, and awe-inspiring mountains.
+In addition to the serene surroundings, the nation also offers tax incentives, lifetime dual citizenship, and visa-free travel to more than 140 countries (including the important Schengen Area, the United Kingdom, Hong Kong, Singapore, and Russia) to passport holders.
 All these factors make the country a perfect retirement destination for foreign retirees seeking new experiences.

-To know more about St Kitts and Nevis, read our article: St Kitts and Nevis Citizenship by Investment – The Ultimate Guide by Experts
+To find out more about St Kitts and Nevis, read our article: St Kitts and Nevis Citizenship by Investment – The Ultimate Guide by Experts.

 Antigua and Barbuda

-From stunning beaches running alongside turquoise blue waters, tropical climate, and water sports to fabulous real estate prices and tax benefits, Antigua and Barbuda is one of the best places to retire in the Caribbean.
-So if you are planning to move to this stunning country post your retirement, you have made the right decision.
+From striking beaches running alongside turquoise blue waters, a tropical climate, and water sports to fabulous real estate prices and tax benefits, Antigua and Barbuda is one of the best places to retire in the Caribbean.
+So if you are planning to move to this stunning country following your retirement, you have made the right decision.

-The country is well connected to popular destinations like the United States, Canada and Europe and has a very low crime rate.
+The country is well connected to popular destinations like the United States, Canada, and Europe and has a very low crime rate.
 Although the cost of living in Antigua and Barbuda is slightly higher compared to other Caribbean islands, the quality of life offered by the country is unparalleled.
 On the other hand, renting in the country is relatively affordable.
-A one-bedroom apartment near the city center will cost you around $1000 and $700 if it is situated outside the city center.
+For example, a one-bedroom apartment near the city center will cost you around EC$2,700 (about $1,000) or around EC$2,000 (about $740) if it is situated outside the city center.
 Moreover, the health care in the country is also top-notch.
 Therefore, if you are considering Antigua and Barbuda as your retirement destination, it is an excellent option.

-For more details, read our blog: Retiring in Antigua and Barbuda
+For more information, read our blog: Retiring in Antigua and Barbuda

-The most affordable Caribbean island to live on, Dominica is also called the ‘Nature Island’ because of its natural beauty – sandy beaches, tropical forests, stunning marine life, and world class snorkeling sites.
+Next, we look to the most affordable Caribbean island to live on, Dominica.
+Also called the ‘Nature Island’ because of its natural beauty, you’ll find plenty of sandy beaches, tropical forests, stunning marine life, and world-class snorkeling sites in Dominica.

-To know more about retiring in Dominica, you should check out our article: Retire in Dominica
+To learn more about retiring in Dominica, you should check out our article: Retire in Dominica.

+Next up, we have Grenada.
 Owing to several nutmeg plantations in the area, Grenada is also known as the “Spice Isle” of the Caribbean.
-Grenada has got world class beaches, stunning natural landscapes, and fantastic weather.
+Grenada has got world-class beaches, stunning natural landscapes, and fantastic weather.
 The country offers a relaxed lifestyle that is perfect for beach lovers.
-So if you are looking for a calm and quiet neighborhood for spending your retirement days, Grenada is your place to be.
+So if you are looking for a calm and quiet neighborhood for spending your retirement days, Grenada is surely the place to be.

-Part of the Kingdom of Netherlands, St Maarten is famous for its diverse community, fast-evolving economy, mesmerizing delicacies, and natural beauty.
-The low cost of living coupled with affordable yet quality medical care options available makes St Maarten the best Caribbean island to live with a family.
+Next on our list is St Maarten.
+Part of the Kingdom of the Netherlands, St Maarten is famous for its diverse community, fast-evolving economy, mesmerizing delicacies, and natural beauty.
+The low cost of living coupled with affordable yet quality medical care options available makes St Maarten an excellent Caribbean island to live with a family.

-To acquire a pensioner’s permit in St Maarten, you need to be 60 years and above and have a minimum savings amount of $255,000.
+To acquire a pensioner’s permit in St Maarten, you must be 60 years or older and have a minimum savings of $255,000.
 If you are planning to apply for a pensioner’s permit, make sure to have the following documents handy:

 - A copy of your valid passport